aiman-al-masoud/deixiscript/minimalist-rewrite.md

+Some and Every as values of cardinality in Numerality?
+Do NOT just assume that tuple means 'AND'?
+Default connective when using implicit is 'OR'?
+Because that will match more stuff more easily.
+Eg: "man ride horse" -> concept of man rides concept of horse, or individual man rides etc...

 Can evaluate be called recursively as long as you still have a separate "normalize" function that produces an AST in normalized form that can be called before actually executing an AST at the "top-top level of the program"?
 Would benefit matchAst()

 convert any Ast (except for derivation clauses) to world model stuff?